Justice, Equity, Diversity and Inclusion

 Resources

-We encourage patients, staff, and prospective staff to explore self-guided education in the areas of justice, equity, diversity and inclusion.
-Below is a non-exhaustive list of resources staff are examining.
+We encourage self-guided education in the areas of justice, equity, diversity and inclusion.
+Below is a non-exhaustive list of resources that MWHS staff are examining.

 Code Switch- NPR